cewald/rpi-pico-onair-bulb/README.md

 ## Configuration

-Make a copy of `config.sample.json`, name it `config.json` and apply your configs.
+Make a copy of `config.sample.json`, name it `config.json` and apply your configs, like your WiFi credentials etc. .

+Flash your Raspberry Pi Zero W with the [latest Micropython](https://micropython.org/download/RPI_PICO_W/) version (instructions on page).

+Upload all files to the root folder of the Raspberry Pi Zero W.

+After that you can unmount your Pi and put plug it to a suitable power-source.
+The device should power-up instantly and show its state on the display until it is connected.

+Now the device is running and accesible via it's API and the button.

+## API Docs

+...

 ## Create a custom image (transform image into `byte_array`)